|Photo credit: Portland (Maine) Press Herald

-The fireworks shook his house, scared his dog, and roused his elder bile.
+Amateur fireworks shook his house, scared his dog, and roused his elder bile.
 Turns out that Tip O’Neill was right, and all politics is local, after all.
+Morris got it right.

-But hear this: Let me make precisely the same arguments with regard to the heavy trucks on Spring Street shaking my house, and one-way arterial traffic depressing revitalization in my neighborhood, and the interests of small business being maligned by City Hall’s streets timidity, and Chris immediately and instinctively sides with the oppressors.
+Let me make precisely the same arguments with regard to the heavy trucks on Spring Street shaking my house, and one-way arterial traffic depressing revitalization in my neighborhood, and the interests of small business being maligned by City Hall’s streets timidity, and Morris immediately and instinctively sides with the oppressors.

 “What’s Padgett supposed to do, Rog — move?”